Hunger: Hunger and age

+United States

-The elderly are among some of the most vulnerable populations; increasing their risk of going hungry as well as significantly increasing the negative effects of hunger.
-The number of seniors experiencing hunger rose 88% between the years of 2001 and 2011.
-Researchers predict that if this upwards trend continues, the amount of food insecure seniors will increase by 50% by 2025.
+The elderly have an increased risk of going hungry as well as increased negative effects of hunger.
+In the US the number of seniors experiencing hunger rose 88% between 2001 and 2011.

 This age group suffers the most from chronic conditions, including heart disease, diabetes, and respiratory diseases.
 Eighty percent of this group has a minimum of one chronic condition, and almost 70% have two or more.
 These illnesses are exacerbated and are more likely to develop under the addition of hunger.
 A report from 2017 shows that seniors facing this issue are 60% more likely to experience depression than seniors who are not hungry, and 40% are more likely to develop congestive heart failure.
 The added stress of inconsistent and inadequate feedings make these conditions much more dangerous.

-Fixed incomes often limit the elderly’s ability to freely purchase food necessities.
+Fixed incomes often limit the elderly's ability to freely purchase food necessities.
 Medical costs and housing may take priority over quality foods.
 Limited mobility makes it difficult for these individuals to physically leave their homes, especially in areas lacking public transportation or transportation catering to a disabled body.
-The COVID-19 pandemic has made things even more difficult, as this group is extremely vulnerable to contracting variants.
-They are high-risk, and are faced with the threat of this disease, more so than other age groups, when they leave their homes.
-This continues to limit their food access.

 The Supplemental Nutrition Assistance Program (SNAP) provides aid to low-income seniors in relation to food security.
 This is an opportunity for seniors who receive benefits to allocate money in their budgets for other needs, such as medical or housing bills.
 However, participation is extremely low.
 Fewer than half of eligible seniors are enrolled and receive benefits; 3 out of five seniors are qualified but not enrolled.